 The Profit and loss statement or Income statement is required for all companies registered at Companies House by law as part of the financial accounts.

 Profit and Loss account – Management accounting

 A profit and loss account is useful tool for management decisions, as it looks at the costs which relate to sales during the period.
 It may be that you are selling your goods at 50% higher than you are buying them, but when taking into account all the overheads you are actually making a loss.
 The pricing, sales and costs can then be reviewed to see how future figures can be improved.

 What is Included in the Profit and Loss statement

 The figures to be posted to the profit and loss account may not be the same as the transactions in your bank account.
-Instead they are the figures that relate to the month in connection with the sale.
+Instead they are the figures that relate to the period in connection with the sale or expense.

 An example of this: during a month a business made sales of £1000, but no goods were purchased, instead existing stock of £500 was sold.
 This figure of £500 would need to be posted as a cost of sale on the profit and loss account.

 There are several other differences between the bank account and the profit and loss account:

 - Sales – Include the sales when they take place, this may not be the same month as when you are paid.

 - Cost of Sales – Include the cost that relates to the sales which have taken place.

 - Accruals – Include any expense which relates to the month for which no invoice has been received.

 - Prepayments – You may receive an invoice for a period of time or a future date, post the correct amount in the month it relates to.

 - Depreciation – If you own fixed assets, they are depreciated over a period of time, a monthly figure will need to be included.

 Example Accounting Profit and Loss Statement